Photo by D.D. Teoli Jr.

 This is a shootout between a flatbed scanner, a sheetfed scanner and a camera on a copy stand.

 Each method has its own benefits and drawbacks.
-The photos in the shootout have no post processing and are raw scans / photos.
+Unless marked, the photos in the shootout have no post processing and are raw scans / photos.
 The copy stand photos have been cropped.
 All photos have been reduced.

 Above are the copy stand photos made with a Fuji 16mp camera and 35mm lens.